 - Error While Installing – yes, this happens more often than you think.

 - Unauthorised Features – it is always an issue when an application brings unauthorised features.

 - Unauthorised Access – something that cannot be allowed.
-Unauthorised access to any of the Application’s features can cause enormous damage to users and the company
+Approaching to any of the Application’s features in this way can cause enormous damage to users and the company.

 So, now that have described the environment of our superhero, let’s start with its superhero characteristics.